John R. Countryman: Acting career

 From age three to ten, John was a child model and actor.
 Using the stage name Johnnie Russell (alternately billed as Johnny Russell or John Russell), he was known for his "fair curls and pretty-pudgy face".
 Russell landed his first film role in the 1937 film The Duke Comes Back while vacationing in Los Angeles with his mother.
 Though his performance garnered praise, it did not seem to be leading to a film career until he screen-tested for the role of the son of Barbara Stanwyck's character in the 1938 film Always Goodbye.
 He was chosen over 489 other applicants between the ages of 4 1/2 and 7 and signed to a contract with Twentieth Century Fox.
 A succession of film roles quickly followed.
 (Note: In a personal interview, Countryman said he had made 18 films in Hollywood.)

 One of his notable film roles was as Tyltyl, the younger brother of Shirley Temple's character Mytyl in The Blue Bird, released in 1940.
 This film marked the first time another child played alongside Temple for the duration of the story, and Temple's mother Gertrude was upset about the six-year-old Russell sharing screen time with her daughter.
 She tried to have Russell, who was "notably talented and cute", replaced, but producer Darryl F. Zanuck insisted on Russell being retained as Temple's character's brother.
-(Note: The two young actors crossed paths again years later in Africa, where Countryman was Deputy Chief of Mission in Gabon and Temple was the United States Ambassador to Ghana.)
+(Note: The two child actors crossed paths again decades later in Africa, where Countryman was Deputy Chief of Mission in Gabon and Temple was the United States Ambassador to Ghana.)
 Russell later acted on the New York stage.